basarevych/utp-punch/README.md

 order.

 uTP (micro transport protocol) was invented by torrent people to safely transmit files over UDP.
-Basically it adds TCP feature to UDP: lost packets are automatically retransmitted, order is guaranteed, duplicates rejected.
+Basically it adds TCP features to UDP: lost packets are automatically retransmitted, order is guaranteed, duplicates rejected.